Roverx64/Roverx64/README.md

 * RoverOS
 * RoverOS website
 * Chisai
-* Automated plant watering with ESP32s and a master server using SDL & microui
+* Automated plant watering with ESP32s and a master server using SDL & biju
 ---
 ### Discontinued projects:
 * Polyedit